mongodb/specifications/source/crud/crud.rst

 versions, this will be updated to provide a fast but estimated count instead, matching the behavior of the command on regular collections.

-The 5.0-compat versions of many drivers were changed to use ``$collStats`` in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from v1 of the Stable API.
+The 5.0-compat versions of many drivers were changed to use the ``$collStats`` aggregation stage in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from v1 of the Stable API.
 This had the unintended consequence of breaking estimatedDocumentCount on views, so this change was reverted as it was seen as a bug / regression.
-The release notes for the drivers versions that revert this change MUST document that users of the Stable API with ``apiStrict: true`` will start seeing errors when using estimatedDocumentCount against server versions 5.0.0 - 5.0.7 / 5.1.0 - 5.3.1 due to a bug in the server.
+The release notes for the drivers versions that change from ``$collStats`` back to ``count`` MUST document that users of the Stable API with ``apiStrict: true`` will start seeing errors when using estimatedDocumentCount against server versions 5.0.0 - 5.0.7 / 5.1.0 - 5.3.1 due to a bug in the server.
 The release notes MUST recommend that such users upgrade their deployments to 5.0.8 or 5.3.2 (if on Atlas) or set ``apiStrict: false`` when constructing their MongoClients.
 This change is not seen as requiring a major version bump in drivers due to it being considered a bug fix and the relative rarity of users using estimatedDocumentCount with ``apiStrict: true``.
-The release notes MUST also document that estimatedDocumentCount can now be used to perform slow-but-accurate counts with views.
+The release notes MUST also document that estimatedDocumentCount can once again be used to perform slow-but-accurate counts with views.

 ~~~~~~~~~~~~~~
 countDocuments